swedablo/BlackJack/README.md

 # BlackJack
-A blackjack program, exploring intresets in Machine Learning
+A blackjack program, exploring intrests in Machine Learning

+Compares a simple Dealer Strategy to a machine learning strategy using reinforced learning